polterguy/magic.lambda.ad-auth/README.md

 # Magic Lambda AD auth

 This project gives your Magic installation the capability of authenticating over LDAP and Active Directory.
+The basic idea of the project is that it allows you to instead of verifying your password using the default Magic database, it allows you to verify your password by providing your username and password to a slot that verified it according to your AD username/password instead.
 Below is an example of how to perform AD authentication.

 ```
 ad-auth.authenticate